UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 If we had more time in the future, we have a couple of potential additions in mind:

-* Add more granularities by implementing time and date filters.
+* Add more granularities by implementing time and date filters when data for additional years are included.
 We would have to also redesign the dashboard so it doesn't look clumsy because of the new additions.

 * Implement complete reproducibility.
 This is most especially important for the underlying dataset so that the dashboard gets updated as soon as the Vancouver Police Department releases new crimes data.